 KBC is completely off the grid with solar powered lights, propane refrigerator, propane oven/stove, and a composting toilet.
 The kitchen is stocked with all the necessary utensils.
 Water jugs with spigots are provided to get fresh potable water from the outside well with a hand pump.
 A wood stove provides warmth and ambiance.
 Sleeping arrangements include a main floor room with a double bed and upper bunk, open area on second floor with 9-10 cots with mattresses, and two futon couches in common area.
 KBC is a carry in/carry out facility and sorry, no pets.

 KBC is rented to one group at a time and is reserved for their exclusive use.
 Parking, fresh water, and the boat launch are for the exclusive use of cabin renters and Beal Island campsite renters.
-Unlike other AMC facilities, KBC is not open to day visitors.
+Unlike other AMC facilities, the KBC property is not open to day visitors.
+Please visit the KBC property only during your rental stay.

 Make Knubble Bay Camp your special getaway experience!